Loyn Bridge

 What is Loyn Bridge?

-Loyn Bridge is a medieval stone bridge located in Lancashire.
+Loyn Bridge is a stone arch bridge located in Lancashire, England, that dates to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003129.

 Who is responsible for protecting Loyn Bridge?